Yoganshu42/Bank-Management-System/README.md

 Avoid using the same User ID for both source and destination in a transaction.

-Balance is stored as string to keep consistency in JSON.
+Balance is stored as string to keep consistency in JSON formatting.

 🧑‍💻 Author
 Yoganshu Sharma

-Feel free to contribute, fork, or star ⭐ the project!
+Feel free to ⭐ star the repo, 🛠 contribute, or 🍴 fork it!

 📄 License
 This project is licensed under the MIT License.